Are you looking to add to your bucket list of clients as a freelancer?

 Okay, not all clients on content mills pay low but a few of them want to frustrate writers.

-How Do I Win Jobs Through Job Boards and Classified Websites?
+How Do I Win Gigs Through Job Boards and Classified Websites?

 Winning a writing job through job boards can be hard.